acf-extended/ACF-Extended/README.md

 **[WP Options](https://www.acf-extended.com/features/wordpress/options)**

 Manage WordPress Options from the Settings > Options page.
-Options values (strings, serialized & Json) will be displayed in a readable form.
+Options value (strings, serialized & Json) will be displayed in a readable form.
 Values can be edited or deleted.

 ## ❤️ Early Supporters